openhab/homebrew-openhab/README.md

 ### openHAB CLI

-The oopenHAB CLI tool known from the Deb/Rpm packages is also available via Homebrew:
+The openHAB CLI tool known from the Deb/Rpm packages is also available via Homebrew:

 ```shell
 $ openhab-cli